benfulcher/hctsaTutorial_BonnEEG/README.md

 ![](img/TS_ClassifyNulls.png)

-Our (very rough 20-sample) null is centered at 50% as it should, and it has a spread that looks to drop off around 60%---the real labeling (>85%) is clearly highly inconsistent with the null of random labeling (and we get very small _p_-value estimates).
+Our (very rough 20-sample) null is centered at ~50% (as it should), and has a spread that looks to drop off around 60%.
+By contrast, the real labeling (>85%) is clearly highly inconsistent with the null of random labeling (and we obtain a very small _p_-value estimate).

 ### Checking feature-set dependence (`TS_CompareFeatureSets`)